enriquegomeznaar/enriquegomeznaar/README.md

 💻 I’m currently studying at Henry

-🔭 I’m currently searching for my first job in the tech industry.
+🔭 I’m searching for my first job in the tech industry.

 📫 How to reach me: enriquegomeznaar@gmail.com